ericfrederich/smlinux/README.md

 # Frequently Asked Questions

 ## **What repository should I use?**
 The official repo, sm64-port/sm64-port, offers the cleanest code and duplication of N64, with currently very few add-ons available.
-The unofficial fork, sm64pc/sm64ex, includes optional enhancements and support for many add-ons.
+The unofficial forks, sm64ex and sm64nx, includes optional enhancements and support for many add-ons.
+Currently nx does not seem to support keyboard in linux.

 ## **What branch should I use?**

-Both repos offer master as primary.  sm6ex also offers nightly which is under constant development.
+All repos offer master as primary.  sm6ex also offers nightly which is under constant development.
 If nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable master.

 ## **When to use RENDER_API=GL_LEGACY?**
 *only applies to sm64pc/sm64ex fork*